 - Worker Complaints—allegations of hazards or violations also receive a high priority.
 Employees may request anonymity when they file complaints.

 - Referrals of hazards from other federal, state or local agencies, individuals, organizations or the media receive consideration for inspection.

 - Targeted inspections—inspections aimed at specific high-hazard industries or individual workplaces that have experienced high rates of injuries and illnesses also receive priority.

 - Follow-up inspections—checks for abatement of violations cited during previous inspections are also conducted by the agency in certain circumstances.

 However, depending on the type of inspection OSHA may be looking for specific hazards as part of an emphasis program.

-To learn more about those scenarios and OSHA’s enforcement scheme, check out: 161 Reasons for an OSHA Inspection.
+To learn more about those scenarios and OSHA’s enforcement scheme, check out: 161 Reasons for an OSHA Inspection and OSHA training.